yumoxu/marge/README.md

 # MaRGESum: summary generation

+## System output release
+You can access the system outputs for MaRGESum-CD and MaRGESum-MN on DUC 2006-07 and TDQFS via [this](https://drive.google.com/drive/folders/1YN8bg8j5aQ0J1YUeRYI_6Lmhsgpf6UH8?usp=sharing) link.

 ## Prepare training data from Multi-News
 To train a controllable generator, we make the following three changes to the input from Multi-News (and CNN/DM):
 1. Re-order input sentences according to their ROUGE scores, so the top ones will be biased over: